 The mass demonstrates heterogeneous signal: predominantly T2 hyperintense with patchy areas of low signal, mixed FLAIR signal, patchy areas of intrinsic high T1 (not fat density on CT), and blooming.
 There is heterogeneous enhancement following contrast administration.
 Mild abutting tentorial thickening.
 No definite dural tail.
 There appears to be some extension through the left foramen ovale.

-Extra-axial mass centred in the left middle cranial fossa with mass effect but minimal surrounding edema.
+Extra-axial mass centered in the left middle cranial fossa with mass effect but minimal surrounding edema.
 The amount of bony remodelling suggests this is long standing.
-The signal heterogeneity, bright T2 hyperintensity with suggestion of a capsule and bony remodelling and no hyperostosis most favours a large schwannoma (i.e. trigeminal).
+The signal heterogeneity, bright T2 hyperintensity with suggestion of a capsule and bony remodelling and no hyperostosis most favors a large schwannoma (i.e. trigeminal).
 Unusual appearing meningioma with past hemorrhage and cystic change less likely.
-Although a pituitary macroadenoma can have this signal appearance, the epicentre does not favour a pituitary origin.
+Although a pituitary macroadenoma can have this signal appearance, the epicenter does not favor a pituitary origin.

 The patient went on to have surgery.

-MICROSCOPIC DESCRIPTION: Sections show a spindle cell tumour demonstrating variable cellularity.
-Hypercellular (Antoni A) areas are composed of short fascicles of tumour cells with focal nuclear palisading (Verocay bodies).
-Hypocellular areas (Antoni B) show loose oedematous and fibrillary stroma.
-Tumour cells contain bland wavy nuclei.
+MICROSCOPIC DESCRIPTION: Sections show a spindle cell tumor demonstrating variable cellularity.
+Hypercellular (Antoni A) areas are composed of short fascicles of tumor cells with focal nuclear palisading (Verocay bodies).
+Hypocellular areas (Antoni B) show loose edematous and fibrillary stroma.
+Tumor cells contain bland wavy nuclei.
 There is prominent perivascular lymphocyte cuffing.
-There is focal nuclear atypia and haemosiderin laden macrophages; features consistent with ancient change.
-The tumour is present within densely sclerotic fibrous tissue.
+There is focal nuclear atypia and hemosiderin laden macrophages; features consistent with ancient change.
+The tumor is present within densely sclerotic fibrous tissue.
 No brain tissue is seen.
 No necrosis or mitoses are seen.
 There is no evidence of malignancy.